lcallarec/blog.io/_posts/2017-03-25-capture usb traffic.md

 Bingo !

 * The packet sent is seven 8-bits data long
 * There's two `ff`.
 Does one of them color be the `255` (`0xff`) I set for the red channel, if there's a red channel ?
 Simple test : what if I switch color to `-red=255, --green=127, --blue=64` ?
-If I'm guessing right, Luxafor should sniff this hexadecimal values
+If I'm guessing right, Luxafor should sniff these hexadecimal values

 {% highlight R %}
 ff 7f 40